aw1442/Credit_Risk_Analysis/README.md

 ## Summary

-: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.

 As a summary, all of the six machine learning models had a high average precision of 0.99.
 The Easy Ensemble AdaBoost Classifier is recommended to be used based on the highest balanced accuracy score at around 0.945, the highest high-risk precision of 0.08, and the highest average weighted recall score of 0.94.